 'The Big Shot' Host James Maslow Used To Be In A Boy Band — And On Reality TV

+'The Big Stage' Host James Maslow Used To Be In A Boy Band — And On Reality TV

 Per IMDb, Maslow starred on Big Time Rush, a Nickelodeon comedy series that spawned a real-life boy band of the same name.
 The kid-friendly group released three successful albums, but decided to disband a year after their show wrapped up in 2013.
 Maslow kept his career going as a Dancing with the Stars contestant and starring roles in Sequestered and Seeds of Yesterday.
 He was recently spotted on Celebrity Big Brother in 2018, and now he's ready to take on a hosting role for The Big Stage alongside Elizabeth Stanton.